Neue Jugend, June 1917

 Renowned German Dadaists such as Georg Grosz, John Heartfield, Richard Huelsenbeck, Walter Mehring, and Erwin Piscator contributed their biting wit to this bold Dada periodical.
 In true German Dada fashion, John Heartfield’s baby son, Tom (only nine months old), was listed as a featured staff member.
-Perhaps the intention was to proclaim that Dada was for the masses and anyone of any age could proclaim themselves a Dadaist….
+Perhaps the intention was to proclaim that Dada was for the everyone.
+Anyone of any age could proclaim themselves a Dadaist.

 Der Dada 3 was released in 1920 by Malik-Verlag Publishing in 1920.
-Its front page shows one of Heartfield’s first photo montages.
-It is signed John Heartfield mont..
+Its front page has one of Heartfield’s first photo montages.
+It’s signed John Heartfield mont..
 The “mont.” is short for “Monteurdada.”
 Heartfield preferred the titles “mechanic” or “engineer” to “artist.”
-He wore overalls (Monteuranzug in German) when working on his collages…
+He wore overalls (Monteuranzug in German) when working on his collages.